bsguedes/tron/README.md

 ## To run the engine

 Simply execute `make` on an Unix environment.
+Choose the bots that will compete in the Arena class.